rwl93/ece651-nvim-config/README.md

     - Fuzzy finder file navigation
     - `<C-f>`: Find files in git repository
     - sevaral sources installed not listed in this list.
-- LSP and completion is setup for Java, C/Cpp, ...
+- LSP and completion is setup for Java, C/C++, Docker, Markdown, Lua, Vim
 - [vim-projectionist](https://github.com/tpope/vim-projectionist) : helpful for switching between main and test files
     - Setup `.projections.json` in your project dir
     - An example projectionist config for the battleship project is given in [projectionist template](projections.json)